Therealchainman/archive-cp/cses/geometry.md

 This algorithm works for any polygon for most part, concave or convex.
 Not certain works if polygon overlaps or intersects itself or has hole.
 But any simple polygon

-Example of how a small ofset prevents it from intersecting a vertex of the polygon
+Example of how a small offset prevents it from intersecting a vertex of the polygon
 ![image](images/horizontal_ray.PNG)
 ![image](images/horizontal_ray_small_offset.PNG)